ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Additional details about how a key was provisioned or is protected may be asserted using Endorsements such as `endorsed-triples`.

 Depending on key formatting, as defined by `$crypto-key-type-choice`, the Verifier may take different steps to locate and verify the key.
-If a key has usage restrictions that limits its use to Evidence signing (e.g., see Section 5.1.5.3 in [DICE.cert]).
+If a key has usage restrictions that limits its use to Evidence signing (e.g., see Section 5.1.5.3 in {{DICE.cert}}).
 Verifiers SHOULD enforce key use restrictions.

 Each successful verification of a key in `key-list` SHALL produce Endorsement Claims that are added to the Attester's Claim set.